How to Trademark a Logo: 6 Things to Know

 Have you found the perfect font for your logo?
 If you need more fonts, check out Google Fonts where you can find a wide variety of downloadable fonts.

 In this article, we’ve covered the fundamentals of typography for beginners.
 If you’ve read them, then you have some basic understanding of what the fonts or typefaces are.
-Choose the font of your logo wisely and consider the provided tips while trying the fonts.
+Choose the logo font wisely and consider the provided tips while trying the fonts.
 Classic fonts or more creative and trendy ones?
 It’s up to you to choose.
 But, think about your brand identity and the message you want to convey.

 Good luck with your logo design.
 Before trying to manually find fonts, try out our logo maker which provides many different font styles and more than 20.000 unique artworks.